Oral and Gut Bacteria Influence on Heart Disease

 I had stumbled upon a novel concept that was probably not being considered by Cardiologists or Gastroenterologists.

-But, research has shown people with these heart diseases have massive quantities of pathogenic gut bacteria.
+My research found people with various heart diseases have massive quantities of pathogenic gut bacteria.

-Studies Showing Relationship Between Pathogenic Gut Flora and the severity of heart disease.
+Studies Showing A Relationship Between Pathogenic Gut Flora And The Severity Of Heart Disease.

 Below are more fascinating studies finding relationships between pathogenic gut flora and the severity of heart disease.